COVID-19 boating update

 Commercial vessel operators

-Restrictions still exist for commercial vessel operators under the Public Health (COVID-19 Gathering Restrictions) Order 2021.
+Restrictions still exist for commercial vessel operators hosting functions or for commercial tours under the Public Health (COVID-19 Gathering Restrictions) Order (No 2) 2021.
 Most notably those restrictions are:

-- Commercial Vessel operators are required to develop and comply with a COVID Safety Plan and keep that plan on the vessel and available for inspection (Clause 10).
+- Commercial Vessel operators hosting functions or for commercial tours are required to develop and comply with a COVID Safety Plan and keep that plan on the vessel and available for inspection (Clause 10).
 For more information on creating a safety plan, see Commercial vessels (including tours, functions, parties or similar recreational activities) and party buses checklist

-- As commercial vessels are defined as a premise, the vessel operator is required to comply with the 1 person per 2sqm rule, unless there are less than 25 people on the vessel in which case no capacity limits apply
+- As commercial vessels hosting functions or commercial tours are defined as a premise, the vessel operator is required to comply with the 1 person per 2sqm rule, unless there are less than 25 people on the vessel in which case no capacity limits apply

 - If a vessel is used in commercial tours for scuba diving, snorkelling or whale, dolphin or marine animal watching, it is exempt from capacity limits provided there are 50 or less people on the vessel.